asqwerty666/asqwerty666/README.md

 Some facts about me,

 - I'm currently working some bioinformatic and neuroimaging projects
-- Summer has gone, but I keep getting fun with some kayaking and surfskate time!
+- Summer is here again , so I'm getting fun with some canoeing and surfskate time!